 What is quite clear however is that picnics could not possibly work without the key component of cheese!
-Here are some ideas about serving cheese at picnics but we’ve also included a few other important criteria to make the ideal outdoor meal:
+Here are some ideas about serving cheese at picnics.
+We’ve also included a few other important criteria to make the ideal outdoor meal:

-2. Meats – a ‘smorgasbord’ of different cold cut meats is imperative to create the optimum buffet-style picnic.
-Hunting was the original reason for mediaeval-types first dining out of doors; if you don’t feel like building a large fire and spit-roasting your quarry then you could always take along an instant barbecue kit and sear some meats for a chargrilled flavour (see our Barbecued Tuna Salad with a Gratin of Baby Tomatoes and Gaperon)
+A ‘smorgasbord’ of different cold cut meats is imperative to create the optimum buffet-style picnic.
+Hunting was the original reason for mediaeval-types first dining out of doors; if you don’t feel like building a large fire and spit-roasting your quarry then you could always take along an instant barbecue kit and sear some meats for a chargrilled flavour (see our Barbecued Tuna Salad with a Gratin of Baby Tomatoes and Gaperon).

-3. Bread and biscuits – bar the cheese probably the most crucial element of your picnic spread.
-Why spend all that effort and money on cheeses and meats if you haven’t got the most fresh and doughy baguette or finely made biscuits (we recommend Fudge’s Poppy & Sesame Seed Biscuits)?
-Baguette is a great option for sharing and making the most out of a variety of different food stuffs.
+Bar the cheese, probably the most crucial element of your picnic spread.
+Why spend all that effort and money on cheeses and meats if you haven’t got the most fresh and doughy baguette or finely made biscuits?
+We recommend Peter’s Yard Artisan Crispbreads.
+A baguette is also a great option for sharing and making the most out of a variety of different food stuffs.

-4. The location – we all stare in awe/ amazement at those families that decide the best place they can come up with for their picnic spot is a lay-by on a triple carriageway.
+We all stare in awe/ amazement at those families that decide the best place they can come up with for their picnic spot is a lay-by on a triple carriageway.
 How can this happen?
 This country is full of so many incredible rural and urban oases that it is unforgivable not to seek one out for your outdoor meal.
-Why not also have your picnic next to water; we love www.wildswimming.co.uk
+Why not also have your picnic next to water; we love www.wildswimming.co.uk.

 Don’t forget that all the other elements of picnics are important: from the chutneys and salads through to treats, cakes and fruits.
 The same rule applies to the accompaniments as the amount of guests at your picnic: the more the merrier!